sourcebitsllc/Asset-Generator-Mac/README.md

 More information about iOS icons can be found [here](https://developer.apple.com/library/ios/qa/qa1686/_index.html) and [here](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html#//apple_ref/doc/uid/TP40006556-CH27-SW2)

-## Launch Images
+### Launch Images

 For launch images, the `<ImageName>` must start with either _**"Default"**_ or _**"LaunchImage"**_ and the app takes care of the rest!

 More information about launch images can be found [here](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html#//apple_ref/doc/uid/TP40006556-CH22-SW1) and [here](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html#//apple_ref/doc/uid/TP40006556-CH27-SW2).

-## General Images
+### General Images

 For all other assets, you need to provide all the keywords mentioned above and the app will parse the data as such.
 For example `Button@3x~iphone.png` is a @3x iPhone button image and `Spinner@2x.png` is a @2x universal spinner image.

 # Notes

-- It does **not** scale or compress your assets.
+- Asset Generator does **not** scale or compress your assets.
 You need to prepare all different dimensions yourself.
-- You need to have an asset catalog in your project to use AG.
+- You need to have an asset catalog in your project to use Asset Generator.
 - If you have multiple catalogs in your project, Asset Generator will use the first one (alphabetically).

 # How to Build